 Following the successful completion of our Phase 3 HARMONY study, we submitted an sNDA to the FDA for the treatment of DRP on June 3, 2020.
 In July 2020 the FDA advised us that it had not identified any potential review issues at that point in its evaluation.
 On April 2, 2021, we received a CRL indicating that the FDA had completed its review of the application and determined that it could not be approved in its present form.
 In the CRL, the FDA cited a lack of statistical significance in some of the subgroups of dementia, and insufficient numbers of patients with certain less common dementia subtypes as lack of substantial evidence of effectiveness to support approval.
-While we plan to meet with the FDA to address the CRL and determine potential next steps towards approval of pimavanserin in DRP, it is currently unclear when, or whether, approval of pimavanserin in DRP can be obtained.
+We conducted a Type A meeting at which the FDA reiterated its stated position in the CRL, that pimavanserin should be studied by individual subgroups of DRP, and advised us that the best path forward is to conduct an additional clinical study.
+However, the FDA was also open to reviewing additional analyses from the HARMONY and -019 studies in support of a potential resubmission without an additional clinical study.
+We are planning to meet with the FDA to further discuss later this year.
+At this point, it is currently unclear when, or whether, approval of pimavanserin in DRP can be obtained.
 Depending on the outcome of our future discussions with the FDA, we could be required to conduct additional costly and time-consuming clinical trials or other studies to support a subsequent request for approval in DRP, or to forego further development of pimavanserin in DRP, any of which could substantially delay or prevent approval of pimavanserin in DRP or limit our market opportunity in that indication.